 Sale!
 Scatt - kills air sac mites and scaly mites safely and effectively.
 3 week residual effect means one treatment is usually all it takes.
 Active ingredient moxidectine.

 Air Sac Mite Treatment Kits - Great Savings on everything you need to treat for the air sac mite!
-Kit A includes S76 30ml, Enrofloxin 25ml & Avian Insect Liquidator 100ml rtu Kit B includes SCATT 50ml, Enrofloxin 25ml, Avian Insect Liquidator 100ml rtu!
-Deluxe Kit C and D includes Ceramic Infrared Heat Lamp 60 watt and Dome 5.5", All include Free Herb Salad 4oz
+Kit A includes S76 30ml, Amoxitex 1oz., Avian Insect Liquidator 100ml concentrate Kit B includes SCATT 50ml, Amoxitex 1oz., Avian Insect Liquidator 100ml concentrate Deluxe Kit C includes Ceramic Infrared Heat Lamp 60 watt bulb and Dome 5.5"

 SCATT air- sac treatment